Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 Honolulu, HI.
 96813

-Step 3: Wait up to 120 days for confirmation or denial of expungement request, upon which records will be removed from the eCourt Kokua search results and the state’s public records repository.
+Step 3: Wait up to 120 days for confirmation or denial of the expungement request, upon which records will be removed from the eCourt Kokua search results and the state’s public records repository.

 Exceptions in which expungement orders will not be granted include:

-• Pardoned convictions
+- Pardoned convictions

-• Charges which are still pending
+- Charges that are still pending

-• Arrests in which convictions were not obtained due to bail forfeiture
+- Arrests in which convictions were not obtained due to bail forfeiture

-• The 5 year period following an arrest or citation for a petty misdemeanor
+- The 5 year period following an arrest or citation for a petty misdemeanor

-• Arrests in which convictions were not obtained due to the arrestee leaving the jurisdiction
+- Arrests in which convictions were not obtained due to the arrestee leaving the jurisdiction

-• In cases where individuals were involuntarily hospitalized or had their charges dismissed due to physical or mental defects, diseases or disorders
+- In cases where individuals were involuntarily hospitalized or had their charges dismissed due to physical or mental defects, diseases or disorders

-• Charges resulting in convictions (except for first-time drug offenses and DUIs under age 21)
+- Charges resulting in convictions (except for first-time drug offenses and DUIs under age 21)

-Sealing Hawaii criminal records should be performed by an offender’s attorney or public defender, but it is possible to do so without either.
 Prior offenders who want to check if their record is visible to the public should use the eCourt Kokua site to see if their report is accessible.4

-After typing in search criteria, all cases fitting the search will show up with their case numbers for detailed viewing.
+After typing in the search criteria, all cases fitting the search will show up with their case numbers for detailed viewing.
 For example, a search of “John Smith” brings up the following:

-Even if an arrest record has been expunged by the Attorney General, court records and traffic violation records will still be visible here on eCourt Kokua and other public search sites unless an individual formally requests these records to also be sealed or removed by the court.
+Even if an arrest record has been expunged by the Attorney General, court records and traffic violation, records will still be visible here on eCourt Kokua and other public search sites unless an individual formally requests these records to also be sealed or removed by the court.

 To request that a record be sealed, individuals should:

-Step 1: Write a letter to the court where the case was filed including their full government name, mailing address, phone number, and a copy of the expungement certificate
+Step 1: Write a letter to the court where the case was filed, including their full government name, mailing address, phone number, and a copy of the expungement certificate

 Step 2: Deliver or mail the letter to the relevant court (addressed to the court with “Legal Documents” printed alongside the address)